Yankees vs. Giants predictions, Kalshi trades today: Model reveals picks for MLB Opening Day 2026

 Best MLB trades on Yankees vs. Giants for Wednesday, March 25

 A New York offense powered by Aaron Judge is one reason the model is expecting a fair amount of runs.
 Judge is aiming to become the first player in MLB history to hit 50 or more home runs in a season five times after he finished with 54 last season.
 His team hit 101 more home runs than the Giants did in 2025, with the Yankees posting an MLB-high 274.
 Their batters also had the third-most strikeouts in the majors, while the Giants offense was middle of the pack by most measures.
-That's why the SportsLine model has the Yankees winning in 58% of its simulations, while Kalshi has shares priced at 55 cents for Yes on the Yankees to win.
+That's why the SportsLine model has the Yankees winning in 58% of its simulations, while Kalshi has shares priced at $0.53 for the Yankees to win.
+The Yankees are expected to be World Series contenders this season.